Quenoo/ZTP_final_project/README.md

 }
 ```

 The user is now created.
-In order to get the authentication token, send a request in the same form to `localhost:8000/login/`.
+In order to get the authentication token, send a request in the same form (JSON POST, same fields) to `localhost:8000/login/`.
 If the credentials are correct, you should get a response like this:

 ```json